sooriyaarachchi/pybites.github.io-src/content/flask-sqlalchemy-bday-app.md

 			end = start + timedelta(days=UPCOMING_DAYS)
 			bdays = Birthday.query.filter(Birthday.bday <= end).filter(Birthday.bday >= start)

-	* How to get all birthdays of month n ([SO help](http://stackoverflow.com/questions/36155332/how-to-get-the-first-day-and-last-day-of-current-month-in-python)).
-I use THIS_YEAR (2017) to store all birthdays with the same year (calendar ics had them from May '17 to May '18).
+	* How to get all birthdays of month n ([see SO](http://stackoverflow.com/questions/36155332/how-to-get-the-first-day-and-last-day-of-current-month-in-python)).
 The SQLAlchemy query is the same:

 			@app.route('/<int:month>')
 			...